-(And I should note, that while I'm not being compensated by EasyLunchboxes to do this, I do get a very tiny commission from Amazon if you order from the links I've included here.
-Really, tiny.)
+(Note: while I'm not being compensated by EasyLunchboxes to tell you about their products, I do get a small commission from Amazon if you order from the links I've included here.
+I appreciate your support!)

 EasyLunchboxes, and 10 reasons why I love them...